 - Linking of Clinical and Other Data for Research

 Currently, distributed patient-centered outcomes research (PCOR) networks routinely gather data collected in health care settings, and structure these data in a common way (i.e., with a Common Data Model (CDM)).
 These networks, though capable of combining patient-level health intervention and community-level data, lack coding for children’s data, so these types of linkages have been limited.
 By building linkages and more advanced tools, CODI will help researchers fill the evidence gaps identified by the U.S. Preventive Services Task Force (USPSTF) in 2017.
 These data will help researchers answer questions such as whether all children are being screened appropriately for obesity, whether disparities exist by demographic groups, and will assist in the identification of weight management programs (WMPs) that are most effective.

-The project will pilot enhanced tools and services (e.g., patient record linkage and deduplication services) in the Colorado Health Observation Regional Data Service (CHORDS), a PCORnet Clinical Data Research Network (CDRN).
+The project piloted enhanced tools and services (e.g., patient record linkage and deduplication services) in the Colorado Health Observation Regional Data Service (CHORDS), a PCORnet Clinical Data Research Network (CDRN).
 CHORDS has initiatives to link patient health records to other data sources.
 To date, coding improvements and implementation of linkage services in large networks has been limited due to low resources for this purpose.
-The CODI project is designed to build data capacity of related research by linking data from health records such as weight height and blood pressure with WMP interventions and communities.
-This will expand the availability of data for childhood obesity PCOR that helps health professionals develop and tailor interventions that are specific to the needs of children.
+The CODI project built data capacity of related research by linking data from health records such as weight height and blood pressure with WMP interventions and communities.
+This expanded the availability of data for childhood obesity PCOR that helps health professionals develop and tailor interventions that are specific to the needs of children.